Themed collection RSC Chemical Biology Editors' Choice

 About this collection

-This collection celebrates the very best work published in RSC Chemical Biology, including articles personally chosen by our world-renowned editorial team, and articles highlighted as “HOT”.
+This collection celebrates the very best work published in RSC Chemical Biology, including articles personally chosen by our world-renowned editorial team.
 New selections will be added on a monthly basis.

 You can read the thoughts of our Editorial Board on each of their selected articles here.